How Exercise Physiologists Combat Cardiovascular Disease Effectively

 Wood Chop

 The Horizontal Cable Woodchop is a fantastic functional exercise that targets numerous muscles in one movement.
-It can be utilised as a strengthening, flexibility, and/or cardiovascular exercise, with all involving aspects of balance, depending on the weight and intensity you perform the movement.
+It can be utilised as a strengthening, flexibility, and/or cardiovascular exercise, with all involving aspects of balance, depending on the weight and intensity with which you perform the movement.

-It also is a very relevant movement required in everyday life that will help improve your ability to enjoy life and complete your ADLs.
+It is also a very relevant movement required in everyday life that will help improve your ability to enjoy life and complete your ADLs.

-Noting the benefits of flexibility, the woodchop is a great exercise to further help open up your back and hip muscles to aid with any potential stiffness, which is extremely common in these areas among all adults.
+Noting the benefits of flexibility, the wood chop is a great exercise to further help open up your back and hip muscles to aid with any potential stiffness, which is extremely common in these areas among all adults.

 What muscles are working during the Woodchop exercise?